PowerShell/PowerShell-RFC/1-Draft/RFC0000-Chain-Operators.md

 - That `$?` (PowerShell's execution success indicator) be used to determine the sequence from pipeline to pipeline.
 - That such sequences of pipelines using `&&` and `||` be called **pipeline chains**.
-- To also allow control flow statements (`throw`, `break`, `continue`, `return` and `exit`) at the end of such chains
+- To also allow control flow statements (`throw`, `break`, `continue`, `return` and `exit`) at the end of such chains when the chain could be used as a statement (not just a pipeline).

 ## Motivation